2001 New Jersey Senate election

-The 2001 New Jersey State Senate elections were held on November 6.

-The election took place alongside Jim McGreevey's landslide election as Governor of New Jersey and were held in the immediate aftermath of the September 11, 2001 terrorist attacks, which killed 750 New Jerseyans and impacted many others.
+The 2001 New Jersey Senate election was held on November 6.
+The election took place alongside Jim McGreevey's landslide election as Governor of New Jersey and were held in the immediate aftermath of the September 11 attacks, which killed 750 New Jerseyans and impacted many others.
 Under a newly redrawn map, Democrats gained five seats to split control of the Senate evenly.
+Democrats flipped districts 3 (after the incumbent switched parties earlier in the year), 18 (which was vacant), 22, 34, and 38.

-A power-sharing agreement was reached with John O. Bennett and Richard Codey as co-Presidents of the Senate.
+A power-sharing agreement was reached with John O. Bennett and Richard Codey as co-presidents of the Senate.
+This is the last time Democrats did not win an outright majority of New Jersey State Senate seats, as well as the last time any Senate seats in North Jersey changed parties.

 Background

 Redistricting

 As required, the New Jersey legislature redistricted its state legislative districts in advance of the 2001 election.
 Most Senators remained in their existing districts, though Senator Kevin J. O'Toole was redistricted to the 40th district and chose not to challenge.

 The new map was based on a revised Democratic map chosen by Professor Larry Bartels of Princeton University, the non-partisan member of the reapportionment commission.

 Republicans challenged the district map under the Voting Rights Act of 1965, arguing that by shifting some African-American and Hispanic voters out of three predominantly minority districts in and around Newark and spreading them to other, mostly white districts, the plan diluted minority voting strength.
 The case was rejected by the U.S. Court for the District of New Jersey.
 The Republican suit was dismissed partly under the influence of the near-unanimous support of New Jersey's incumbent minority legislators for the Democratic claim that their map would result in more minority representation, rather than less.